Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

  */
 uint256 private constant _maxBurnMultiplier = 100000;
 ```
 You can burn FLUX to get up to 10x burn multiplier.
 This is that number and is used in the minting formula.
-This number is divided by `_percentMultiplier` consant.
+This number is divided by `_percentMultiplier` constant.

 ```Solidity
 /**